Howard Fergus: Published books

 2011 – Tongues On Fire: A History of The Pentecostal Movement of Montserrat; ... "highlights the struggles and conquests of the persons who pioneered the Pentecostal Movement in Montserrat, thereby making the island the cradle of the Pentecostal Assemblies of the West Indies".
 Published by Fergus Publications, for the Montserrat District of the Pentecostal Assemblies of the West Indies in 2011; book design and prepress by KiMAGIC.
 ISBN 978-976-95223-3-6.

 2012 – Obama and other poems - a collection of poems that celebrate icons, starting with Barack Obama, published by Arawak Publications, Jamaica.
 ISBN 978-976-95421-6-7.

 2014 – A Cloud of Witnessess: Some Pentecostal Pastors of Montserrat.
 "The book dedicated to Bishop Abrahamand Frances Riley For Faithful Service They carried the Pentecostal Torch with honour".
 The book was published by Fergus Publications Ltd. Olveson, Montserrat with Financial Contribution from: Reuel Francis (Boston and Montserrat), Faith Tabernacle Pentecostal Church, Abundant Life Fellowship of Edgewater Park (New Jersey, US), Shipoh Pentecostal Church (Salem, Montserrrat), Victoria Road Evangelical Church (Birmingham, UK), Church of Good Prophecy (Montserrat), Faith Christian Church (Massachusetts, US), Shiloh Revival Tabernacle and Shilon Tottenham Assembly (London, UK).
 The book was designed by KiMAGIC; first published in 2014.
 ISBN 978-976-95223-5-0.

+2021 – Pandemic Moments by Yvonne Weekes & Howard A Fergus.
+According UWI professor Curwen Best, in this collection, “The employment of allusion and metaphor is noteworthy, and the enlisting of historical and religious reference (as in Fergus’ ‘Out of Nowhere’ and Weekes’ ‘Good Friday’) helps to contextualise themes of the collection, such as isolation and preservation.”
+Independently published.
+ISBN 979-8735111108.